UNB3LIEV4BLE/Simple-DDoS-Tool/README.md

 - `-s`: to specify number of threads executed before a break of 10 seconds (OPTIONAL, by default 100)

 #### Disclaimer
-This project is fully implemented for educational purposes only and I am not responsible by any means for any misuse.
+This project is fully implemented for educational purposes only and I am not responsible by any means for any missuse.